alecsandrei/PySAGA-cmd/README.md

 ### Using flags

 You can provide flags for SAGA, Library and Tool objects.
-To see what kind of flags we can use, we can look at the output of the following.
+To see what kind of flags can be used, look at the output of the following.

 ```python
 saga.flag = 'help'